ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 * Sexual Health
 * Surgery

+T﻿he latest consultation date must be no earlier than three (3) calendar months prior to the date of submission.
+The final consultation must have a direct link to the preceding consultations, for example it cannot be clinician-initiated telehealth consult to 'monitor progress' or discuss an old investigation result unless this is clearly noted in the preceding consultation notes.

-All sessions must be completed within a six-month period from the date of the first session.
+A﻿ll three (3) CBD sessions must be completed within a six (6) month period from the date of enrolment.

-**CBD setting**
+**CBD clinical setting**

-This assessment is ideally suited to candidates who are working in a primary care context, however candidates working in an emergency or RFDS setting may still complete this assessment.
+This assessment is ideally suited to candidates who are working in a primary care context, however candidates working in an emergency or RFDS setting may still also complete this assessment.

 Case notes may all be submitted from one post or submitted from a combination of different posts and/or settings.
 All case notes must meet the eligibility criteria for the setting of the patient encounters (see below).
 The case notes may be from consults conducted face to face or by teleconsultation providing the case requirements are met.